Louis Philippe I, Duke of Orléans: First marriage

 Because he knew that Louise Henriette was having affairs during her marriage and felt that Louis Philippe was physically incapable of having children, Louise Henriette's father-in-law refused to acknowledge any of her children as legitimate.

 In 1756, the Swiss physician and advocate for inoculation against smallpox Théodore Tronchin was invited to the court of Louis XV at the request of Louis Philippe, who was in favour of inoculation.
 Louis Philippe wanted to have both his children inoculated in order to demonstrate the safety and effectiveness of the methods, but his wife Louise Henriette was against it.
 However, after Louis Philippe promised not to have the children inoculated without her consent, she agreed to the procedure, and Philippe and Bathilde were inoculated on March 12, 1756.

 Military achievements and succession as Duke of Orléans

 Serving with the French armies in the War of the Austrian Succession, he distinguished himself in the campaigns of 1742, 1743 and 1744, and at the Battle of Fontenoy in 1745.
+Louise Henriette accompanied her husband to the field despite being pregnant.
 After the death of his first wife, he retired to his château at Bagnolet, where he occupied his time with theatrical performances and the society of intellectuals.
-Louise Henriette accompanied her husband to the field despite being pregnant.

 Upon the death of his father in Paris on 4 August 1752, Louis Philippe became Duke of Orléans and head of the House of Orléans.
 He also became First Prince of the Blood, Duke of Valois, Nemours and Montpensier.
 His father was buried at the Abbaye-Sainte-Geneviève where he had lived since 1740.